pmacosta/putil/docs/ptypes.rst

 #############

-This module provides several pseudo-type definitions which can be enforced and/or validated with custom contracts defined using the pcontracts module
+This module provides several pseudo-type definitions which can be enforced and/or validated with custom contracts defined using the :ref:`pcontracts-module`

 ************
 Pseudo-types